m-j-andr/PIC-1-Demo/docs/0-docs.md

 ## concept::control, concept::control-flow

-The simplest bits of code you encounter execute line-by-line, each line executes once and only once. *Control flow* allows us to control the flow of the code!
-For example, lines may execute more than once or not at all depending on the status of other variables in the code.
+The simplest bits of code you encounter execute line-by-line and each line executes once and only once. *Control flow* allows us to control the flow of the code!
+For example, a line of code may execute more than once or not at all depending on the values of variables in the code.

-There are three main ways to control the flow of code.
+There are three common ways to control the flow of code.

  1. `if` statements
+    - You can think of these as turning a block of code on or off.
+    - When "on", the lines of code execute **once**.
+    - When "off", the lines of code do not execute.

  2. `while` loops
+    - You can think of these as turning a block of code on or off.
+    - When "on", the lines of code execute **repeatedly**.
+    - When "off", the lines of code stop executing.

  3. `for` loops
+    - Any code written using a `for` loop can be written with a `while` loop.
+    - Normally, `for` loops are used for repeating code a specific number of times...
+    - or for repeating code for each element in a container like a *list*.

 ## concept::if, concept::if-statement

 ## concept::while, concept::while-loop

 ## concept::for, concept::for-loop

 ## concept::range

 ## concept::float, concept::int-division, concept::float-division